scalar-labs/scalardl/docs/how-to-use-proof.md

 The proofs obtained in execution can be utilized when you do `validateLedger`. `validateLedger` also returns the proof of a specified asset record after doing Ledger-side validation.
 Then, the client can check if the proof is the same as the one that have returned from the Ledger before.

-## Scalar DL Auditor
+## ScalarDL Auditor

-Scalar DL Auditor utilizes Asset Proofs to achieve the Byzantine fault detection feature.
-For more details about Scalar DL Auditor, please read [Getting Started with Scalar DL Auditor](getting-started-auditor.md).
+ScalarDL Auditor utilizes Asset Proofs to achieve the Byzantine fault detection feature.
+For more details about ScalarDL Auditor, please read [Getting Started with ScalarDL Auditor](getting-started-auditor.md).